eyecatchup/php-webmaster-tools-downloads/README.md

 To download CSV data for all domains that are registered in your Google Webmaster Tools Account and to save the downloaded files to an extra folder, the steps are as follows:
   * In the same folder where you added the gwtdata.php, create a folder named `csv`.
-  * In the same folder where you added the gwtdata.php, create and run the following PHP script.<br>_You’ll need to replace the example values for “email” and “password” with valid login details for your Google Account._
+  * In the same folder where you added the gwtdata.php, create and run the following PHP script.<br>_You'll need to replace the example values for "email" and "password" with valid login details for your Google Account._

 ```php
 <?php
 	include 'gwtdata.php';